hyperpayorg/hyperpaywallet/README.md

 btcWallet := hpywallet.GenerateSeedWallet(seed, "btc")
 fmt.Println("btcWallet: ", btcWallet)
 ```

-## Import private key (WIF) to generate Wallet
+## Import private key (WIF) to generate wallet
-Private key, public key and address can be generated by importing private key (WIF).
+Private key, public key and address can be generated by `importing` the WIF (Wallet Import Format) of the private key.

 The following methods are used to create a wallet with a private key:

 ```go
 func ImportPrivateWIF(wif string, coin string)
 ```
-> Description of necessary parameters:PrivateKey (WIF),  coin

-Data structure returned as `WalletAccount`。
+Data structure returned as `WalletAccount`
 ### ImportPrivateWIF Example
 ```go
 mnemonic := "xxx xxx"